Pontini/kmm/README.md

 ## Questions

-1)Which dependency manager to use for iOS?
+1) Which dependency manager to use for iOS?
 Gradle or cocoaPods ?